 Later, the name was change into Cuba Libre, which was when it started to provide a wide range of classy cigars and tobacco.
 The venue finally transformed again into Newseum Café, which is frequently mistaken for “Museum.”

 This café has a main area that serves as an art exhibition.
 The concept of the café is to provide a place for arts, live music performances, books and documentary films and even for film screenings.
 Other than that, you can hold a private event or a private party in Newseum Café, which must at least be attended by 30 people.

 According to this source, Newseum cafe was not an usual cafe, since the Newseum is not open every day like other cafe in general.
 The place was turned into a cafe when there are events.
 For example, discussions or book review.
 However, it does not mean that Newseum closed when there is no activity.
 It’s just that there was no food and drinks provided.
 The owner prefer to call his cafe as an “Cafe Event”

-From Tanah Abang: Go to Platform 3 or 5, and take the Yellow Line heading to Manggarai.
-From Manggarai change to Platform 3/5 and take the Blue Line/Red Line heading to Jakarta Kota then stop at Juanda Station and take a 10-minute walk to the southern direction.
+From Tanah Abang go to platform 3 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 10-minute walk to the southern direction.

-From Sudirman: Go to Platform 2 and take the Yellow Line heading to Manggarai.
-From Manggarai change to Platform 3/5 and take the Blue Line/Red Line heading to Jakarta Kota then stop at Juanda Station and take a 10-minute walk to the southern direction.
+From Sudirman go to platform 2 and take the Yellow Line heading to Depok/Nambo/Bogor and stop at Manggarai.
+Go to platform 3/5 and take Red Line or Blue Line heading to Jakarta Kota and stop at Juanda.
+Take a 10-minute walk to the southern direction.

 For a map illustration, click here, or see the map below.